Where We Be

 fronted by a long row of outdoor cafes with umbrellas

-Once a major center of international trade, the Cloth Hall now mostly sells souvenirs and cosmetic jewelry
+Once a major center of international trade, the Cloth Hall now mostly sells souvenirs and costume jewelry

 Our dinner view includes a succession of horse-drawn carriages clip-clopping